rid-principles/bDudekCybersecurity.github.io/README.md

 Action Plan:

 Week 1: Create all the files and folders necessary for the script to run through all of the files and cross-reference it with the SSN's in the employeeList file.
-Create general structure for the entire script
+Create general structure for the entire script using grep and diff in conujunction.
 Week 2
 Week 3
 Week 4